JasonEtco/jasonet.co/src/pages/posts/probot-with-ui.md

 Now you should have the information you need to build a Probot app that both listens to webhooks and exposes a UI for users to interact with.
 You can still take it further, by using the `access_token` to make [**user-to-server**](https://developer.github.com/apps/building-github-apps/identifying-and-authorizing-users-for-github-apps/#user-to-server-requests) requests on behalf of the user, opening up new possibilities for fetching data that is scoped to the user.

+---

 ## Let's build one!

 Here's a realistic example of where we'd want to use this functionality.
-Let's imagine a data-tracking integration, where we want to store metrics of activity in our GitHub repository.
-This is just a thought experiment - we won't go too deep into building this, though you certainly could!
+Let's imagine a data-tracking integration, where we want to store metrics of commit activity in our GitHub repository.
+This is just a thought experiment - we won't go too deep into building this for real, though you certainly could!

-We want to store more detailed information than what the GitHub API provides, like the size of each commit or how many times a certain file was changed - so we listen for the `push` event and store that data in our database.
+We want to store more detailed information than what the GitHub API provides up front, like the size of each commit or how many times a certain file was changed - so we listen for the `push` event and store that data in our database.

 ```js
 app.on('push', async context => {